-“I’m originally from Samburu County, Kenya, from the Samburu tribe, Black Cattle clan.
+“I’m a pastoralist from the Samburu tribe, Black Cattle clan in Samburu, Kenya.
 The Samburu tribe is nomadic – moving from one place to another with their livestock searching for greener pastures.

 It is not easy for a warrior to learn this lesson and fight for the rights of girls.
 I am proud of myself, our community, and of the work we are able to do through The Pastoralist Child Foundation.

-My dad is a polygamist and lived far from us, so it was my mother who influenced my life the most through kindness, compassion, integrity, calmness even in the face of extreme challenges, passion for life, humour, and unconditional love.
-During my mother’s last year, she asked me to guide and educate my younger sisters, and to fight for the right of all girls to enjoy the opportunities she didn’t have.
-I am proud of myself, our community, and the work we do through Pastoralist Child Foundation.
+My dad is a polygamist and lived far from us, so it was my mother who influenced my life the most through kindness, compassion, integrity, calmness even in the face of extreme challenges, passion for life, humor, and unconditional love.
+During my mother’s last year, she asked me to guide and educate my younger sisters, and to fight for the rights of all girls to enjoy the opportunities she didn’t have.
+I’m honored to fulfill my mother’s wishes through the work I do at Pastoralist Child Foundation.